publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch5/m__us_usc_t2_s141.md

     (b) __Librarian of Congress__

-        The Librarian of Congress shall have charge of all work (other than work under subsection (a) of this section) at the Library of Congress buildings and grounds.
+        The Librarian of Congress shall have charge of all work (other than work under subsection (a)) at the Library of Congress buildings and grounds.

     (c) __Transfer of funds__